Colman Andrews

-Colman Robert Hardy Andrews (born February 18, 1945) is an American writer and editor and authority on food and wine.
-In culinary circles, he is best known for his association with Saveur magazine, which he founded with Dorothy Kalins, Michael Grossman, and Christopher Hirsheimer in 1994 and where he served as editor-in-chief from 2001 until 2006.
+Colman Robert Hardy Andrews (born February 18, 1945) is an American writer and editor on food and wine.
+He is best known for his association with Saveur magazine, which he founded with Dorothy Kalins, Michael Grossman, and Christopher Hirsheimer in 1994 and where he served as editor-in-chief from 2001 until 2006.
 After resigning from the magazine in 2006, he became the restaurant columnist for Gourmet.
 In 2010, he helped launch a food and drink website, The Daily Meal, and served as its editorial director until mid-2018.
-He is now a senior editor specializing in food and travel for 24/7 Wall St. He is considered one of the world's foremost experts on Spanish cuisine, particularly that of the Catalonia region.
+He is now a senior editor specializing in food and travel for 24/7 Tempo.
+He is considered one of the world's foremost experts on Spanish cuisine, particularly that of the Catalonia region.

+Biography

 Early life

-Born in Santa Monica, California.
-His father, Charles Robert Hardy Douglas Andrews, born in Effingham, Kansas, was a newspaperman, pioneering radio soap opera writer, novelist, and screenwriter.
-Andrews' mother was Irene Colman (née Bressette), an actress of French-Canadian descent born in Nashua, New Hampshire.
-She played a chorus girl in several Gold Diggers movies and had ingenue roles in a number of other movies.
-Andrews and his sister, Ann Merry Victoria Andrews (two years his junior) and his older half-sister Joy grew up in the West Los Angeles neighborhood of Holmby Hills.
-The family moved to Ojai, north of Los Angeles, in 1959, and Andrews attended Villanova Preparatory School in the same town.

-Early career

-After high school, Andrews went on to Loyola University – now Loyola Marymount University – in Los Angeles as an English major.
-Kicked out of Loyola after one year for ignoring his studies in favor of the campus radio station, Andrews spent the next year-and-a-half working and traveling, living for brief periods in Atlanta and Cambridge, Massachusetts.
-Returning to Los Angeles, he enrolled at Los Angeles City College in 1965.
+Andrews was born on February 18, 1945, in Santa Monica, California to Charles Robert Hardy Douglas Andrews and Irene Colman (née Bressette).
+He attended Loyola University – now Loyola Marymount University, leaving and enrolling in Los Angeles City College in 1965.
 He took a job in the bookshop at the Los Angeles County Museum of Art the same year.
 In 1968, after a year-and-a-half at Los Angeles City College and a year at California State University at Los Angeles, Andrews was accepted at the University of California at Los Angeles.
 He graduated in 1969 with degrees in history and philosophy.

+Career

 Andrews' first restaurant reviewing job was for The Staff, an offshoot of the Los Angeles Free Press.
-In early 1972, Andrews, a music lover and amateur singer and songwriter, was hired by the publicity department of Atlantic Records and penned press releases for such albums as Bette Midler's and Jackson Browne's debuts.
-Still writing restaurant reviews on the side, he began to seriously study wine and was a fan in particular of the wine writer Roy Brady, who espoused the notion that a wine should be judged not by its reputation or price but instead by what it smells and tastes like.
+He began to seriously study wine and the writings of the wine writer Roy Brady.
 Brady became his mentor in wine matters.

-Magazine life